 - Allow an application to access all resources in a resource group

 Though Azure RBAC is a popular way for network admins to implement RBAC within their organizations, it is not the only option available.
-We generally recommend a hybrid approach that uses some elements of Azure RBAC but incorporates these into a broader security strategy.
+Here at Varonis, we generally recommend a hybrid approach that uses some elements of Azure RBAC but incorporates these into a broader security strategy.

 Alternatives to RBAC

 RBAC is just one approach to managing access for your networks, and it is not a replacement for a thorough and robust security policy.
-Two alternatives to Role-Based Access Control are attribute-based access control (ABAC) and access control lists (ACLs).
-We also wanted to share our approach, which can be seen below.
+You could always use Access Control Lists, but those are typically difficult to manage and don’t scale well with large environments.

 For many organizations, RBAC does not offer sufficient granularity to support data protection and regulatory requirements.